danhalligan/rosalind.info/bioinformatics-armory/README.md

 ## Notes

-* For "MEME" and "CLUS" there are solutions.
+* For "MEME" and "CLUS" I have not written a solution.
 Use the web interface as instructed.
-* For "SUBO", you need to run the online interface, identify the 32-40 bp and then can use the solution provided to count the occurrences of this in the sequences.
+* For "SUBO", you need to run the online interface, identify the 32-40 bp and then can use the solution here to count the occurrences of this in the sequences.

 [Bioinformatics Armory]: https://rosalind.info/problems/list-view/?location=bioinformatics-armory